emmercm/igir/docs/output/cleaning.md

 - (When using [DATs](../dats/introduction.md)) Don't [match](../roms/matching.md) any ROM in any DAT
 - Were filtered out by [filter options](../roms/filtering-preferences.md#filters)
 - Were filtered out by [1G1R preferences](../roms/filtering-preferences.md#preferences-for-1g1r)

-!!! warning

-    Because only input files will be considered for writing to the output directory, you will want your input files to be a superset of your output files.
-In other words, if a file isn't in your input files, it will be cleaned from your output directory.

-    It is a [best practice](../usage/best-practices.md#file-inputs) to include your output directory as an input directory when cleaning files.
-This will ensure any previously written valid files won't be cleaned.

 ## The golden rule